felixmulder/nutrition-facts/README.md

 - [Intensive Dietary Management (IDM) Program](https://idmprogram.com/), a for-pay online service and community providing training and support for Keto and Fasting diets, with personalized coaching available
 - [2 Keto Dudes Podcast](http://2ketodudes.com/) a pretty good podcast on keto and fasting
 - [Ketogenic Forums](https://www.ketogenicforums.com/) a free community initiated by the "2 Keto Dudes"

+## Disclaimer

+At the moment of writing the author does not have any affiliation with any of the mentioned resources, people or organizations.